• Home

 Can I pay with a credit card?

-Yes, the fee for debit cards or credit cards is 25 cents plus a 3 percent fee on the amount of the payment.
-Online payments follow the banking rule–if made after 4pm, the payment will be posted with the next days business date.
+Yes.
+For one-time or AutoPay transactions using a credit or debit card, the service fee is 3.25% with a minimum of $2.95.
+Online payments follow the banking rule–if made after 4pm, the payment will be posted with the next business day’s date.